Diffusion with nonlocal boundary conditions: Introduction

 for all $z \in \partial \Omega$, where $\mu : \partial \Omega \to \mathscr{M}^+(\Omega)$ is a measure-valued function with $0\leq \mu (z, \Omega) \leq 1$.
 Here, $\mathscr{M}(\Omega)$ denotes the space of all (complex) Borel measures on $\Omega$ and $\mathscr{M}^+(\Omega)$ refers to the cone of positive measures.

 This boundary condition has a clear probabilistic interpretation.
 Whenever a diffusing particle reaches the boundary (say at the point $z \in \partial \Omega$), it immediately jumps back to the interior $\Omega$.
 The point it jumps to is chosen randomly, according to the distribution $\mu(z,\cdot)$.
 In the case where $\mu (z, \Omega) < 1$, the particle ``dies'' with probability $1-\mu (z,\Omega)$.
 This is a multidimensional version of what Feller called in \cite{feller-diffusion} an \emph{instantaneous return process}.
-Stochastic processes of this form were constructed by Ben-Ari and Pinsky \cite{b-ap09}; see also their earlier article \cite{b-ap07}.
+Stochastic processes of this form were constructed by Grigorescu and Kang \cite{gk02, gk07} and Ben-Ari and Pinsky \cite{b-ap07,b-ap09}.

 We will now make precise our assumptions on $\Omega$, the coefficients $a_{ij}, b_j$ and $c_0$ as well as the measures $\mu$.
 Unexplained terminology will be discussed in Section 3.